Kinsue/Yolov5-Detection-Metircs-Project/README.md

-### Prepare image data
+### Prepare images data

-- Please place jpg files with the same name as groundtruth in the image folder.
+- Please place jpg files with the same name as labels in the images folder.

 	> !
 The current program only supports jpg files.